fitosegrera/arduinoNodeJS/README.md

 		sudo npm install

 4. Make sure you have an arduino connected to your computer.
-Take note of the serialport your arduino is using and replace in server.js
+Replace "/dev/ttyACM0" in the file server.js line 9 with whatever port your arduino is using:

+		var arduino = new SerialPort("/dev/ttyACM0", {
+    		baudrate: 9600
+		})

-5. The arduino should have an led connected to pin 13
+5. The arduino should have an led connected to pin 13 and a sensor to analog 0

+6. Upload the code main.ino located in the arduino folder of this repository

-6. run the server:
+7. run the server:

 		node server.js

-7. go to your web browser and type the url 'localhost:3000/commands'
+8. go to your web browser and type the url 'localhost:3000/commands'